© 2026 WOSU Public Media

 Support your WOSU and get extended access to your favorite shows and films from PBS and WOSU including every episode of the popular Masterpiece drama All Creatures Great and Small.

-Today’s challenge is “dancing musical instruments.”
-Mr. J invites students to draw along as they identify how we can express inclusiveness to others with our faces and our bodies.
+Today’s drawing challenge is “space veggies.”
+Mr. J invites students to draw along as they identify what makes a place feel safe and how to process when they feel unsafe.

 WOSU mobile app featuring the news section (right) and the TV section (left)